Harry Smith (cricketer, born 1890)

 Harry William Smith (6 September 1890 – ?) was an English cricketer.
 He was a right-handed batsman and a right-arm medium-fast bowler who played first-class cricket for Essex.
 He was born in Mile End.

 Smith made his debut for the Essex Second XI at the age of nineteen, and played just three first-class matches before the outbreak of the First World War, his debut coming against Kent in 1912.
-However, Smith's breakthrough in the team was not to come until 1921, a season in which Essex's form dropped considerably - Smith playing eight first-class matches during the season as a tailender.
+However, Smith's breakthrough in the team was not to come until 1921, a season in which Essex's form dropped considerably, in which Smith playing eight first-class matches during the season as a tailender.

-Smith achieved one five-wicket innings in his career - one which saw him rooted to Essex's tailend until the end of the 1922 season, after which he quit the game.
+Smith achieved one five-wicket innings in his career, one which saw him rooted to Essex's tailend until the end of the 1922 season, after which he quit the game.